Madhushree-HS/Tesla-HR-Analytics---Power-BI/README.md

 ---
 <h2><a class="anchor" id="overview"></a>📘Overview</h2>

-This project involves maintaining and analyzing monthly attendance records for Tesla employees.
-It uses Excel formulas to automatically calculate attendance metrics such as present days, leaves, work-from-home days, and other leave types based on a centralized “Attendance Key” sheet.
-The system supports multiple months and provides a structured view of employee attendance patterns.
+An automated Excel-based solution designed to streamline monthly attendance management for Tesla employees.
+The system dynamically calculates attendance metrics — including present days, leaves, WFH days, and additional leave categories using a centralized "Attendance Key" sheet as its single source of truth.
+With multi-month support, it offers HR teams a reliable and structured overview of employee attendance patterns at a glance.

 ---
 <h2><a class="anchor" id="problem-statement"></a>🎯Problem-Statement</h2>